WildDogTeam/demo-ios-login/README.md

 ### 感谢 Thanks

-demo-ios-wildchat is built on and with the aid of several  projects.
+demo-ios-login is built on and with the aid of several  projects.
 We would like to thank the following projects for helping us achieve our goals:

 Open Source: